Haishion/HogRider/README.md

 ## How to run HogRider agent

-1. Download HogRiderAgent.py and pig_chase_eval_HogRider.py and put them into the default pig_chase folder.
+1. Download the files in this folder and put them into the default pig_chase folder.
 2. Use command “python pig_chase_eval_HogRider.py” to run HogRider V.S.
 ChallengeAgent.
 Note that it’s necessary to specify PigChaseSymbolicStateBuilder for HogRider.
 3. Results can be found in “pig_chase_HogRider.json”
 4. If the program is aborted due to Minecraft error with TypeNone state transferred in.
 Please retry “python pig_chase_eval_HogRider.py”.